 This is why SIOPE joined multiple stakeholders from academia, parents, regulatory agencies and industry and created the ACCELERATE platform.
 Co-organised by CDDF and ITCC, SIOPE, this innovative platforms allows multiple stakeholders to work together, discuss the current hurdles and propose solutions to improve the development of new oncology drugs for children and adolescents, to evaluate progress and define further steps to foster more and better cure, including with regards to the paediatric medicines legislation.
-These proposals are then presented at a high-level ACCELERATE Paediatric Conference (whose 2017 edition will take place on 2-3 March 2017 in Brussels, Belgium).
+These proposals are then presented at a high-level ACCELERATE Paediatric Conference (the 2018 edition will take place on 8-9 February in Brussels, Belgium).

 Members of the ACCELERATE platform – including the Unite2Cure network of parents, parent organisations and patient advocates – recently proposed a few amendments to the Paediatric Regulation: